yochaigal/cairn/wip/2e/forest-seeds.md

 ### Trail Types

-- **Standard** trails are obvious or well-trod routes between two POIs. _Represented by a thick line._
+- **Standard** trails are obvious or well-trod routes between two points. _Represented by a thick line._
 - **Hidden** trails do not appear on any known maps.
 Their discovery always requires some kind of cost. _Represented by a dashed line._
 - **Conditional** trails may be blocked, or requires specialized tools (boats, climbing gear, etc.) to cross.
 Others may even be impossible to navigate without a map or guide. _Represented by a crossed line._

 ### Draw Trails

-- Starting with the entrance, create 1-4 trails between each point.
+- Starting with the entrance, draw 1-4 paths between each point.
- - Create loops, branching trails, dead-ends, and shortcuts between points.
+  - Create loops, branching paths, dead-ends, and shortcuts between points.
- - Some trails are Conditional, represented by a crossed line.
+  - Some paths are Conditional, represented by a crossed line.
- - Some trails are Hidden, represented by a dashed line.
+  - Some paths are Hidden, represented by a dashed line.
-- Create intersections (crossed lines) with no rooms in between.
+  - Create intersections (crossed lines) with no POIs in between.
+- A direct path connecting betweeo two and four points is a trail.
-- Roll on the [Trail Types](#trail-types) table for each trail, recording the results in your notebook.
+- Roll on the [Trail Types](#trail-types) table for each unique trail, recording the results in your notebook.

 #### Trail Types